Judith Arcana: Abortion rights activism

 Arcana was involved in the Jane Collective from 1970 to 1972, working primarily in Chicago.
 She became involved after thinking she was pregnant and seeking out an abortion; although she was not actually pregnant, she was invited to join the Jane Collective.
 Her first job was as a "callback Jane", taking phone calls from women seeking abortions.
 By the end of 1970, Arcana also began counseling the women being helped, and she later also performed medical procedures.
 Within the group, the decision was eventually made to pay the Janes $25 a week for each job they did; at one point, Arcana made $75 a week, as she was doing administrative, counseling, and medical work.
 She primarily put these payments towards food and rent.

 Arcana gave birth to a son in October 1971, and took maternity leave into early 1972, returning to do some office work.
 She was arrested for her work on her first full day back, May 3, 1972, for driving women to their abortion appointments; she was released the following day.
 In September 1972, she and six other Janes arrested on May 3 were indicted on "charges of felony homicide and conspiracy to commit abortion".
 The case never came to trial, however, with the charges being dropped with the Roe v.
 Wade Supreme Court decision in January 1973.
-Arcana was one of the Janes who advocated to continue their services following the decisions, but was swayed with the argument that they would now be practiciing medicine without a license.
+Arcana was one of the Janes who advocated to continue their services following the decisions, but was swayed with the argument that they would now be practicing medicine without a license.

 Arcana is featured in the feminist history film She's Beautiful When She's Angry.
 She is the consulting producer on the 2018 historical drama film Ask for Jane, in addition to making a cameo appearance.
 The film is based on the Jane Collective.
+She is also featured in the award-winning documentary,The Janes, on which her son, Daniel, is a co-producer.